EconLearn

 Reserve Requirement

-The percentage of deposits that banks are legally required to hold as reserves rather than lend out.
+The reserve requirement is the percentage of deposits that banks are legally required to hold as reserves rather than lend out.

 When the Fed lowers the reserve requirement, banks can lend more, increasing the money supply through the money multiplier effect.
 Raising it reduces lending and tightens credit.
 This tool is rarely changed in modern U.S. monetary policy due to its drastic impact.